-If you are birdwatcher, this is your spot in China.
-Over half a million migratory birds from as far away as Siberia, Korea and Japan arrive in Poyang Lake to spend the winter.
-There are researchers from the U.S. and Europe who come to China just to stay near Poyang Lake to study the bird movements, especially in winter when the Lake is estimated to have the world’s single largest population of birds.
+If you are a birdwatcher, this is your spot in China.
+Over half a million migratory birds from as far away as Siberia, Korea, and Japan arrive in Poyang Lake to spend the winter.
+There are researchers from the U.S. and Europe who come to China just to stay near Poyang Lake to study the birds movements, especially in winter when the Lake is estimated to have the world’s single largest population of birds.
 Late winter is generally better for birdwatchers, for your view is less likely to be encumbered by fog.
 The main bird to look out for is the highly-endangered White Crane.
 You will want to bring binoculars to catch this majestic creature for it doesn’t let watchers get too close before flying off.

 The best way to get to Poyang Lake is to take a train to Shangrao (1 hour 15 minutes by G train from Nanchang) and then take a bus to Poyang County Bus Station.
 From there you will need to hire a private car or a taxi to get to the Poyang Wetland Park (about 50 Yuan if not sharing a ride with others).
-Alternatively, you can take a long distance bus to Poyang County directly from Jiujiang, Jingdezhen or Nanchang and then a car to the Wetland Park.
+Alternatively, you can take a long-distance bus to Poyang County directly from Jiujiang, Jingdezhen, or Nanchang and then a car to Wetland Park.
 It will then cost you 120 Yuan to enter the Park which includes a boat tour of the “inner” lake.
 You can also visit the “outer” lake for 30 Yuan extra, but most travelers have not found that worthwhile.

 If you want to go, you may want to hurry because Poyang has been shrinking.
 While the Lake’s “footprint” fluctuates greatly between the wet and dry seasons, every year it has gotten smaller due to ever-increasing droughts in the area caused in part by the Three Gorges Dam, which diverts water from the lake.
 The worst drought was in January 2012, when Poyang Lake shrunk to about 200 square kilometers.
 Compare that to the Lake’s average 3,500 square kilometer area.